rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 :::

 You will next be prompted with the network's current gas costs recommendations; confirm your gas price selection and follow the rest of the prompts.

-*If you want to take advantage of [rocketarb](https://github.com/xrchz/rocketarb/blob/main/README.md) to capture the profit of the MEV rETH arbitrage opportunity that launching your minipool creates - this is the step where you will do it.
-Instructions can be found on the rocketarb README*

 ```
 Your eth2 client is on the correct network.